kuczko/angularCircleCI/README.md

   - Added workspace saving to not clone and apply git diff at each job step
   - Added npm modules caching
   - Added docker cache (commented out as plan does not support it)
-  - Added example of running parallel tests scenario packs for e2e tests - this can be used for each type of tests which are too long to be accepted.
+  - Added example of running parallel tests scenario packs for e2e tests - this can be used for each type of tests which are too long to be accepted. **Found that CircleCi has a support for this, so it can load balance tests based on last time to run them, making grouping them automated to finish them fastest as possible, using paralleinsm and circleci tests split --split-by=timings - this sounds really promising**

 - how would you notify the team if something went wrong?
   - Added slack notification for each job.
 Better version would be to create custom job, which would notify person merging change/making commit - it would limit spam on the notification channel.